 On February 1, 2017, the License Agreement with Biogen and certain additional parties became effective.
-The License Agreement provides Biogen with a co-exclusive license in the United States, and an exclusive license outside the United States, to the Company's IP, effective as of February 9, 2017.
-Biogen also is required, if certain conditions are met within the time period set forth in the License Agreement, including the termination or expiration of any required waiting period under the Hart-Scott-Rodino Antitrust Improvement Act of 1976, ("HSR Act"), to obtain an exclusive license to the Company's IP in the United States.

-In accordance with the License Agreement, Biogen paid the Company a non-refundable fee of \$1.25 billion ("Non-refundable Fee") in February 2017, and could be obligated to pay the Company royalties in the future subject to the outcome of certain matters discussed below.
+The License Agreement provided Biogen with a co-exclusive license in the United States, and an exclusive license outside the United States, to the IP, effective as of February 9, 2017.
+In accordance with the License Agreement, Biogen paid the Company a non-refundable fee of \$1.25 billion ("Non-refundable Fee") in February 2017.